LDSSA/curriculum-development/curriculum/02-data-wrangling.md

 1. SQL 101
 - Notes:
-  - let's try and treat this as _"know it exists & know where to look"_
+  - Let's try and treat this as _"know it exists & know where to look"_
-  - why SQL is worth knowing, and when it's better to use than Pandas
+  - Why SQL is worth knowing, and when it's better to use than Pandas
   - **KEEP IT SUPER BASIC** in the exercises!
-- concepts: relational database, tables, foreign & primary key
+- Concepts: relational database, tables, foreign & primary key
 - Basic tooling overview
-  - show alternatives to pandas
+  - Show alternatives to pandas
-  - not to be tested in the exercises
+  - Not to be tested in the exercises
 - SELECT *
 - COUNT
 - FROM